MS MR

 MS MR (pronounced Miz Mister) was a New York-based American pop duo, consisting of vocalist Lizzy Plapinger and producer Max Hershenow.
-The duo are signed to Iamsound, Kitsuné and Columbia Records.
+The duo were signed to Iamsound, Kitsuné and Columbia Records.
 Plapinger is also known for her work as co-founder of the New York City/London-based Independent record label Neon Gold Records.
 Their music has been characterized as indie pop, alternative rock, dream pop and dark wave.